eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 When items are deleted from a dictionary, the entry in the entries array is deleted (set to `NULL`) and the slot in the indices array is put in a dummy state by adding a negative value to the slot.

-The reason items aren't removed from the indices array when they are deleted is because it would mess up probing that had previously run when the index was active.
+The reason items aren't removed from the indices array when they are deleted is because it would break probing that had previously run when the index was active.

 When a dictionary is resized, any entries that were deleted since the last resizing aren't copied over to the new dictionary.